htdebeer/SVG-cards/README.md

 >
 > and so on...

-I've also added a nicely formatted SVG file, svg-cards-indented.svg, for easier inspection in a text editor.
+I have also added a nicely formatted SVG file, `svg-cards-indented.svg`, which makes the SVG file easier to inspect using a text editor.

 Finally, the licence has been updated to LGPLv3.